matthw/ctf/flare-on_10/ch03/README.md

 This was enough of a pain to reverse and go through, i'm not going to do it again for a writeup.

-It tedious but there's a lot to learn for aspiring malware analysts/reverse engineers, I encourage you to do it (partly to share our pain).
+It is tedious but there's a lot to learn for aspiring malware analysts/reverse engineers, I encourage you to do it (partly to share our pain).

 ## 2. Bruteforce like an idiot.